mhearne-usgs/bayescat/README.md

  * Limit the number of events returned in a search (probably by restricting radius)
  * Set a radius limit not to be exceeded
  * Set a minimum threshold number of events needed for proper re-location
- * Save number of events used for each events re-location
  * Add priors